unixwzrd/UnicodeFix/docs/cleanup-text.md

 ### Options

+**Cleaning Options:**

 - `-i`, `--invisible`              Preserve invisible Unicode characters (zero-width, non-breaking, etc.)
+- `-Q`, `--keep-smart-quotes`      Preserve Unicode smart quotes (curly quotes, angle quotes, etc.)
+- `-D`, `--keep-dashes`            Preserve Unicode EN/EM dashes
+- `--keep-fullwidth-brackets`      Preserve fullwidth square brackets (【】)
 - `-n`, `--no-newline`             Do not add a newline at the end of the output file (suppress final newline)

+**Output Options:**

 - `-o`, `--output`                 Output file name, or '-' for STDOUT.
 Only valid with one input file, or use '-' for STDOUT with multiple files.
 - `-t`, `--temp`                   In-place cleaning: move each input file to .tmp, clean it, write cleaned output to original name, and delete .tmp after success.
 - `-p`, `--preserve-tmp`           With -t, preserve the .tmp file after cleaning (do not delete it).
 Useful for backup or manual recovery.
+- `-q`, `--quiet`                  Suppress status lines on stderr

+**Report/Audit Options:**

-- `-R`, `--report`         Generate a human-readable audit summary.
+- `--report`                       Generate a human-readable audit summary (no changes made to files)
-- `--json`                 Emit audit results as JSON.
+- `--json`                         With --report, emit audit results as JSON
+- `--csv`                          With --report, emit audit results as CSV (one row per file)
+- `--label`                        When reading from STDIN ('-'), use this display name in report/CSV
+- `--threshold` N                  With --report, exit 1 if total anomalies >= N
-- `--metrics`              Attach experimental semantic metrics (entropy, AI score, diversity, etc.) to reports.
+- `--metrics`                      With --report, include experimental semantic metrics (entropy, AI score, diversity, etc.)
-- `--metrics-help`         Print a legend explaining each metric and the ↑/↓ cues.
+- `--metrics-help`                 Print a legend explaining each metric and the ↑/↓ cues
-- `--exit-zero`            Force report mode to exit with status 0 (useful for informative hooks/CI jobs).
+- `--exit-zero`                    Force report mode to exit with status 0 (useful for informative hooks/CI jobs)
+- `--no-color`                     Disable ANSI colors (plain output)

+**General:**

 - `-h`, `--help`                   Show help message and exit

 ### Behavior

+**Input/Output:**

 - **No input files:** Reads from STDIN and writes to STDOUT (filter mode)
 - **Input files:** Creates cleaned files with `.clean` before the extension (e.g., `foo.txt` → `foo.clean.txt`)